gini/mobile-skills-challenge/android-skills-challenge.md

 # Requirements

 * Use Gini Bank SDK’s Screen API to take pictures of German invoices and retrieve payment information.
-* Save the payment information for each invoice.
+* Persist the payment information for each invoice using Room, SharedPreferences or any other framework.
 You can use a timestamp as an identifier for the invoice.
 * Show a list of all invoices (without a picture).
 * When selecting an invoice then show the saved payment information.
+* Include a short description about the solution.
+* Write at least one test.
+* If you run out of time, then please add a short description of the next steps.

 # Resources
 * Guide: https://developer.gini.net/gini-mobile-android/bank-sdk/sdk